Skip to content

 8. Conclusion: Beyond Physics

-Volumetric balance is an important layer of room intelligence.
+Volumetric balance is an essential layer of room intelligence.
 While clearance governs movement and ergonomics governs comfort, volume governs perception.
-A room that feels open is not empty—it is precisely balanced.
-By managing the 60/40 ratio and visual mass, you move from merely placing objects to engineering an environment.
-As we transition to Article 10, we will explore how light and shadow further amplify this negative space to create deep, restorative interiors.
+A room that feels open is not empty—it is precisely calibrated.
+By managing the 60/40 ratio and visual mass, you move from merely placing objects to intentionally engineering an environment.

 FAQ: Volumetric Design Strategies & Common Questions